hanabi/hanabi.github.io/Hat_Guessing.md

 [Floris van Doorn](https://github.com/fpvandoorn/) created [a convention framework called Hat-Guessing](https://github.com/fpvandoorn/hanabi/blob/master/doc_hat_player.md).
 This is based on the paper [How to Make the Perfect Fireworks Display: Two Strategies for Hanabi](https://www.researchgate.net/publication/297678249_How_to_Make_the_Perfect_Fireworks_Display_Two_Strategies_for_Hanabi) by Christopher Cox, Jessica De Silva, Phillip Deorsey, and Josh Tobin.

 This framework is entirely separate from the Hyphen-ated convention framework.
-This document contains some helpful tools used for humans who are attempting to play with this framework.
+This document contains a basic description of how it works and has some helpful tools for people attempting to play with it.

 <br />